pingidentity/pipeline-example-infrastructure/README.md

 Start by deploying with the [baseline server-profile](https://github.com/pingidentity/pingidentity-server-profiles/tree/master/baseline) to get an environment running.
 Later in this guide, modifications from default will be discussed.

 First, initialize your environment.
-The following script will prepare your local and remote repositories.
+The following script will prepare your local and remote repositories based on your inputs.

 ```
 ./scripts/initialize.sh